alexbiediger/thor/README.md

 # Thor
-Thor (Tests Hub On Rails) is Testlink done right.
-It aims to write, plan and follow the executing human-powered tests.
+Thor (Tests Hub On Rails) is Testlink done right.<br>
+It aims to write, plan and follow the execution of human-powered tests.

 ## Steps to install
 ### Get ruby 2.2